TFoley1/theRowe/README.md

 # This is my personal website

 > I made (and am still making) this website for fun.
 It's something I've always wanted to do.
+I'm using the online IDE [Glitch.com](https://glitch.com) to create this project and github to host the code and website.
 The motivation behind it is that I need to spend 20 hours working on something for my capstone project to graduate highschool.
 This website is the perfect opportunity to do exactly that and have some fun.

 ### Be sure to check out the [ToDo List](https://github.com/TFoley1/theRowe/blob/main/TODO.md) and [Notes](https://github.com/TFoley1/theRowe/blob/main/NOTES.md) pages if you plan on contributing :D